aurelia/aurelia/docs/user-docs/templates/value-converters.md

 ## Understanding value converter data flow

-Most commonly, you'll be creating value converters that translate model data to a format suitable for the view; however, there are situations where you'll need to convert data from the view to a format expected by the view model, typically when using two-way binding with input elements.
+Most commonly, you'll create value converters that translate model data to a format suitable for the view; however, there are situations where you'll need to convert data from the view to a format expected by the view model, typically when using two-way binding with input elements.

 ### toView